 "1.
-Dr. Thompson is the President of the Institute.
+Dr. Craig Thompson is the President of the Institute.
 His spouse is a laboratory member for Sloan-Kettering Institute for Cancer Research.
-Her compensation for 2017 was $211,950."
+Her compensation for 2019 was $288,843."

 "2.
-Mr. Michael P. Gutnick is the Executive Vice President and Chief Financial Officer.
-His son is a fund coordinator in the Division of Medicine in the hospital.
-His son's total compensation for 2017 was $105,088."
+Mr. Michael P. Gutnick is the Executive Vice President and Chief Financial Officer until his retirement in September 2019.
+His son is a fund coordinator in the Division of Medicine in the Hospital.
+His son's total compensation for 2019 was $153,341."

 "3.
 Ms. Jamie Nicholls is a board member of the Institution.
 Her spouse is a co-founder of King Street Capital Management.
-During 2017, the Center paid King Street $733,235 in management fees.
-The investment agreement calls for carried interest income that is normal and customary in the course of investing in alternative investments.
-During 2017, carried interest income earned was $542,381.
+During 2019, the Center paid King Street $473,747 in management fees.
+During 2019, carried interest was $176,742.
+MSK gave a redemption notice at the end of 2018, and pursuant to the standard redemption terms, maintained a small and declining exposure to King Street throughout 2019 and into 2020.
 The Institution invested in King Street prior to Ms. Nicholls joining the board of Memorial Sloan Kettering Cancer Center."

 Regarding nonfixed payments to officers, directors, trustees, key employees and highest compensated employees (Schedule J, Part I, Line 7):

 "Incentive pay is provided to officers and key employees based on their achievement of pre-determined goals relating to quality of care, patient safety, operational efficiency and financial performance.
-The compensation committee of the board authorizes all executive bonuses and incentive plans on an annual basis.
-In addition, as well as an overall authorization and approval for key employees and other management including professional and other staff by setting the bonus pool in conjunction with the input from human resources.
-Staff bonuses are impacted by annual merit review process."
+The compensation committee of the board authorizes all executive bonuses and incentive plans on an annual basis."